The ‘New Soros’: Marlow Media Exposé Reveals Immense Secret Power of Tech Heiress Laurene Powell Jobs

 Laurene Powell Jobs, whom Vox describes as “one of the world’s most important philanthropists,” is the widow of Apple founder and billionaire computer guru Steve Jobs.
 She has become a secret superpower behind a vast network of left-wing media outlets, organizations, and politicians.
 Forbes lists Jobs as one of the ten richest women on earth, with a net worth of around $16 billion, mostly from her family stakes in two of the world’s biggest companies: Apple and Disney.

-I investigated Jobs’ growing influence in my new book, Breaking the New: Exposing the Establishment Media’s Hidden Deals and Secret Corruptions, which exposes the hidden connections between the establishment media and the activist left.
+I investigated Jobs’ growing influence in my new book, Breaking the News: Exposing the Establishment Media’s Hidden Deals and Secret Corruptions, which exposes the hidden connections between the establishment media and the activist left.

 If there’s a well-known persona comparable to Laurene Powell Jobs, it’s Hungarian billionaire George Soros.
 Soros is branded a “philanthropist,” but he also functions as a one-man piggy bank for the globalist far-left.
 Much like Soros’ Open Society Foundations, the main vehicle for Jobs’ influence is Emerson Collective (EC), the philanthropic outfit she founded and leads.
 The Emerson Collective, according to Forbes, is “a hybrid philanthropic and investing limited liability company.”
 That’s a pretty murky description, which appears to allow them to engage in business and charity without ever being terribly explicit about which is which.
 I’m not sure which of the two categories it falls under, but EC also happens to own the Atlantic.